clarive/cla-wildfly-plugin/README.md

 This op will fail if the remote resource does not exist.
 Set the **Errors** mode to "Return..." to prevent failure.

+### WildFly Download

+Downloads a resource from Wildfly to a local file.
+Wildfly resources will typically be deployed .war or .ear files, but it can be any resource Wildfly enables to be downloaded: server logs, xml files, etc.

+- **Remote file** - name of the Wildfly remote resource being downloaded, ie `myfile.war`.

+- **Resource type** - for deployed files (war, ear) this should be `deployment`, but for other types of resources, it will need to be set accordingly, such as `logging` for log files.
+This depends on the Wildfly resource address/path, check your Wildfly docs for more info.

+- **Local file** - the path to a file local to the Clarive server where the remote file will be written.
+Typically the path will be prepended with `${job_dir}/...`.

+This op will fail if the remote resource does not exist.
+Set the **Errors** mode to "Return..." to prevent failure.

 ### WildFly System Properties

 Add, replace or delete system properties.